Current EPIC Lab Members

 Jamie spent a year and half helping hand in the lab and conducting his own research in EPIC.
 His research is focused on thermometry of FeTi oxides and feldsparsintegrated with rhyolite-MELTS modeling on Yellowstone rhyolite lava flows.
 Jamie has also spent time in the field, mapping areas in the Transition Zone around Northeastern Arizona and at Yellowstone National Park.

-2015-2016 EPIC Research Technician
+Former EPIC Research Technician (2015-2016)

 Jamie's LinkedIn Page